Art Of Joint Joint styles for stone & brick veneers

-As our stone product line has developed, so has our understanding of what it takes to achieve the true art of stone masonry.
+As our stone veneer product line has developed, so has our understanding of what it takes to achieve the true art of stone masonry.
 Whether you want to create a traditional, a historical or a modern texture, joint style has an amazing impact on the look of stonework.
-Selecting the desired grout technique and grout color is often as important as selecting the stone.
+While our brilliand Stonewrap veneers tend to be the center of attention, selecting the desired grout technique and grout color is often as important as selecting the stone.
+It’s often the grouting styles in between that can really make a difference.
 The following instructions are intended to share with you what we have learned about the relationship between grout and stone.

 FULL GROUT JOINT